-Our Board members and reporting officers (consisting of those who are required to file reports under Section 16(a) of the Exchange Act) are subject to our minimum share ownership and holding guidelines (our "Share Ownership and Holding Guidelines").
-These guidelines are designed to align the interests of our Board members and reporting officers with those of our shareholders by ensuring that our Board members and reporting officers have a meaningful financial stake in our long-term success.
-These guidelines establish minimum ownership levels by position as set forth below:
+Our Board members and "officers" (as such term is defined in Section 16a-1(f) of the Exchange Act) are subject to our minimum share ownership and holding guidelines (our "Share Ownership and Holding Guidelines").
+These guidelines are designed to align the interests of our Board members and officers with those of our shareholders by ensuring that our Board members and officers have a meaningful financial stake in our long-term success.
+These guidelines establish minimum required levels of share ownership value by position as set forth below:

+Position Required Share Ownership Value

-Position Value of Equity CEO 6.0 times base salary Board Members 3.0 times annual Board member cash retainer Other Reporting Officers 1.0 times base salary
+CEO 6.0 times base salary

+Board Members 3.0 times annual Board member cash retainer

+Other Officers 1.0 times base salary

-\ First measurement date is the date that is at least five (5) full years from the date of appointment or election, as applicable.
+^{} First measurement date is the date that is at least five (5) full years from the date of election to the Board or appointment as an officer, as applicable.

-For purposes of determining the value of shares owned by a Board member or reporting officer under our Share Ownership and Holding Guidelines, we include the value of all shares directly or beneficially owned by such Board member or reporting officer and the amount by which the market value of any vested but unexercised stock option held by such Board member or reporting officer exceeds the strike price of such stock option.
-We assess compliance with these guidelines annually and use the share price on January 1 of each year in our determination.
+For purposes of determining the value of shares owned by a Board member or officer under our Share Ownership and Holding Guidelines, we include the value of all shares directly or beneficially owned by such Board member or reporting officer and the amount by which the market value of any vested but unexercised stock option held by such individual exceeds the strike price of such stock option.
+We assess compliance with these guidelines annually and use the closing share price on the first business day of each year in our determination.

-Our Share Ownership and Holding Guidelines require that each named executive officer retain 50% of ordinary shares acquired upon vesting of restricted stock unit awards and/or exercise of stock options (net of tax liability and any amounts used to pay exercise price, as applicable), until each such named executive officer meets our share ownership requirements.
+Our Share Ownership and Holding Guidelines require that each named executive officer retain 50% of the ordinary shares that he or she acquires upon the vesting of restricted stock unit awards and/or the exercise of stock options (net of tax liability and any amounts used to pay exercise price, as applicable) until such named executive officer meets our required levels of share ownership value.

 Compliance with the Share Ownership and Holding Guidelines is monitored by the Nominating and Corporate Governance Committee.
-The Nominating and Corporate Governance Committee has determined that, Mr. Pops and all directors and reporting officers subject to the guidelines are in compliance with the applicable share ownership and holding guidelines.
-A current copy of our Share Ownership and Holding Guidelines can be found on the Corporate Governance page of the Investors section of our website at http://investor.alkermes.com.
+The Nominating and Corporate Governance Committee has determined that Mr. Pops and all directors and reporting officers subject to the guidelines are in compliance with the applicable share ownership and holding guidelines.
+A current copy of our Share Ownership and Holding Guidelines can be found on the Corporate Governance page of the Investors section of our website at www.alkermes.com.